-DEPARTMENT TITLE JUSTIFICATION Information Technology Director Technicians This group is needed to maintain the internet capability including remote learning and working from home.
-Custodial and Maintenance Director Asst.
-Director Senior Custodians Custodians Maintenance Mechanics Grounds This group is needed to maintain the cleanliness and continued functioning of the building & grounds.
+DEPARTMENT TITLE JUSTIFICATION Information Technology Director, Technicians This group is needed to maintain the internet capability including remote learning and working from home.
+Custodial and Maintenance Director, Asst.
+Director, Senior Custodians Maintenance Mechanics, Grounds This group is needed to maintain the internet capability including remote learning and working from home.
 Administration Superintendent, Deputy Superintendents, & Asst.
 Superintendents Required to ensure continuity of the response efforts.
 Building Administration & Clerical Support Building Administrators & Clerical Support Required to ensure continuity of the response efforts.

-Faculty and Staff Teacher/ Related Service Provider Should it become necessary to meet a student's needs under IDEA and/or Section 504 regulation (FAPE), teachers/related service providers may be deemed essential on an as needed basis. --- ---
+Faculty and Staff Teacher/ Related Service Provider Should it become necessary to meet a student's needs under IDEA and/or Section 504 regulation (FAPE), teachers/related service providers may be deemed essential on an as needed basis.
 Security Security Coordinator & Security Assistants To ensure the safety/security of the campuses.

 Transportation Director of Transportation, Support Staff & Transportation Contractor To transport food to students who receive home meals and/or to transport students in the event they are attending in-person instruction.
 Food Service Food Service Director & Food Service Workers To prepare and distribute meals to students.
 Health Services Director of Health Services and staff as deemed necessary To assist with testing requirements, reporting and contract tracing.
-Business Operations Accounting, Payroll, Accounts Payroll, Purchasing Where necessary to ensure the continued operation of the District.
+Business Accounting, Payroll, Accounts Where necessary to ensure Operations Payroll, Purchasing the continued operation of the District.